Do I Need to Have My Florida Living Will Witnessed or Notarized?

-Your Living Will must be signed by two witnesses, one of whom must not be your spouse or related to you by blood.
+Your living will must be signed by two witnesses, one of whom must not be your spouse or related to you by blood.

-Your Designation of Health Care Surrogate must be signed by two witnesses, both of whom must be at least 18 years old.
+Your Designation of Health Care Surrogate must also be signed by two witnesses, both of whom must be at least 18 years old.
 Neither witness may be your health care surrogate.
 In addition, one of your witnesses must not be your spouse or a blood relative.

 After you and your witnesses sign your documents, they are legally valid.
 Keep the originals in your files and give copies to your surrogate, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.